CortexFoundation/tech-doc/cvm/cvm.md

 # Cortex Virtual Machine (CVM)

-CVM is compatible with Ethereum Virtual Machine (“EVM”) smart contracts and runs both existing contracts and inferred contracts with artificial intelligent.
-With the advanced computation supports, Cortex allows users to write machine learning programs on the blockchain and submit some interactions that depends on other contracts.
+CVM, stands for Cortex Virtual Machine, is ported from Ethereum's EVM with added support for AI inference on Cortex.
+CVM is compatible with Ethereum Virtual Machine (“EVM”) smart contracts and runs both existing contracts and inferred contracts with artificial intelligence.
+With the advanced computation supports, Cortex allows users to write machine learning programs on the blockchain and submit some interactions that depend on other contracts.
+CVM has two distinctive new features:  deterministic inference engine and inference support.

+CVM is equipped with Synapse deterministic engine.
+Synapse, also known as CVM Executor, guarantee the consistency of AI inference results in heterogeneous computing environments, while not losing performance or accuracy significantly.
+Synapse proposes a model-based fixed-point execution framework and a corresponding deterministic machine learning operator library.
+AI developers can train or quantize their models using MRT to be executable in CVM.
+AI models can be called in contracts through instruction sets, including Infer (code: 0xc0), InferArray (code: 0xc1).
+The instruction sets allow contracts to include AI models and infers through CVM.